andy-Chien/binance_auto_invest_bot/README.md

 # binance_auto_invest_bot

-  - Regularly execute the spot trading pairs you desired.
+  - Regularly execute the spot trading pairs you want.
   - Supports weekly, daily, hourly, and minutely trading frequencies.
-  - Supports multiple frequency trading at the same time.
+  - Multiple frequency trading can be excuted at the same time.

 ## Install dependency packages